ojalaquellueva/gnrs/gnrs_db/hotfix/README.md

 * Commit & tag code changes
 * Push the commit and tags to remote main repo
 * Push/pull from remote to production instance(s).
-* Update all relevant version information in table "meta" in the GNRS database.
+* Update all relevant version information in table "meta" in the application database.

 If the hotfix involves changes to the database, either: